swiftlang/swiftly/README.md

 ```
 $ swiftly install latest --token <GitHub authentication token>
 ```
+## Contributing
+Welcome to the Swift community!

+Contributions to Swiftly are welcomed and encouraged!
+Please see the [Contributing to Swift guide](swift.org/contributing) and check out the [structure of the community](https://www.swift.org/community/#community-structure).

+To be a truly great community, Swift needs to welcome developers from all walks of life, with different backgrounds, and with a wide range of experience.
+A diverse and friendly community will have more great ideas, more unique perspectives, and produce more great code.
+We will work diligently to make the Swift community welcoming to everyone.

+To give clarity of what is expected of our members, Swift has adopted the code of conduct defined by the Contributor Covenant.
+This document is used across many open source communities, and we think it articulates our values well.
+For more, see the [Code of Conduct](https://www.swift.org/code-of-conduct/).

 ## FAQ

 #### Why not install Swift through the package manager (e.g. `apt` or `yum`)?